rbermani/fixed-buffer-rs/Readme.md

 - Lives on the stack
 - Does not allocate memory
 - Supports tokio's AsyncRead and AsyncWrite
-- Use it to read a socket, search for a delimiter, and buffer unused bytes for the next read.
+- Use it to read a stream, search for a delimiter, and save leftover bytes for the next read.

 ## Limitations
 - Not a circular buffer.